akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 If you added a default value with HTML tags thanks to the `Use default value when empty operation`, and if you checked `Clean HTML tags` for the same source, this operation won't clean the HTML tags for the default value.
 :::-->

-# Duplicate a tailored import profile
+# Duplicate a Tailored Import profile

 If you want to create another import profile based on an existing one, you can duplicate it.
 Please note that this import profile will still keep its import structure frozen.
 You will only be able to add or remove operations, targets and sources.